 Safe drinking water is essential to a community’s quality of life and continued economic growth.
-Yet citizens may not always be aware of safe drinking water issues in their community and may not realize what needs to be done to protect drinking water and keep it safe for their families and businesses.
+Yet, citizens may not always be aware of safe drinking water issues in their community and may not realize what needs to be done to protect drinking water and keep it safe for their families and businesses.

 In addition, communities may experience a loss of tax revenues from real estate and new jobs as businesses refuse to locate to or remain in communities with known or suspected water contamination problems.

 Protecting drinking water sources is the first line of defense in ensuring safe drinking water.
-If communities are aware of their drinking water sources and of potential threats to these sources and their watersheds, they can take steps to keep the sources safe and improve their local environment.
+If communities are aware of their drinking water sources and potential threats to these sources and their watersheds, they can take steps to keep the sources safe and improve their local environment.
 There is something everyone – from retirees to school kids to individuals in their homes – can do to help.